advanced technology

 Chaos-based Radar and Communication Systems

-MSRC designs, develops, and tests radar and communication systems based upon solvable chaotic oscillator technology.
-MSRC is working toward incorporating this technology into future systems to enhance capabilities and reduce Size, Weight, Power, and Cost (SWAP-C) as well as capitalizing on features which increase scalability of these systems.
+Monte Sano Research designs, develops, and tests radar and communication systems based upon solvable chaotic oscillator technology.
+Monte Sano Research is working toward incorporating this technology into future systems to enhance capabilities and reduce Size, Weight, Power, and Cost (SWAP-C) as well as capitalizing on features which increase scalability of these systems.

 Fabrication and Integration